mattsteeldue/small-brackets/README.md

 3. Discuss the space-time complexity of the solution (both in general and language related)

-    This is for sure a bi-recursive problem with some subtle complexity, but Perl and RegExp can handle it well.
+    This is a recursive problem with some subtle complexity, but Perl and RegExp can handle it well.
     PHP provides the same RegExp semantics, so the translation is quite straigth.
     Using RegExp hides most of complexity, but in general Perl and PHP are both memory expensive, but nowadays that's not the point.